30+ fun things to do in North Devon with kids

 6. Visit North Devon’s pretty car free village Clovelly

 Step back in time at this 14th fishing village where cars are banned from the narrow cobbled streets.
 Don’t forget your sensible shoes for the walk up and down the steep hill which leads to a picturesque harbour and pebbled beach.
 Otherwise be prepared for a bit of a queue for the landcover ride.
 There’s donkey rides for children in the main summer season and craft workshops where you can find hand-made pottery and gifts.
+This is one of our favourite North Devon days out – it’s very rare we don’t visit when we are in the area.

 7. The Milky Way – a North Devon theme park